top of page

 The focus during this time, is to work on egg quality and ensure your overall health is optimum to achieve and sustain a very healthy pregnancy.

 Chinese medicine has a distinct approach to fertility, and I will explain in simpler terms how we treat from the oriental perspective.
-In practice, I combine eastern knowledge and biomedicine, as I am currently undertaking a master’s degree in reproductive medicine at UNSW.
+In practice, I combine eastern knowledge and biomedicine having completed a master’s degree in reproductive medicine at UNSW.

 I firmly believe that when these two medicines are integrated, the health outcomes are greater and less risky.
 Because one medicine should not be used in place of another, the term complimentary medicine was coined.